npallikarakis/DNN_inverse_line_source/README.md

 # DNN_inverse_line_source
-scripts, code and data for the paper "Exploring the inverse line-source scattering problem in dielectric cylinders with deep neural networks"
+**scripts, code and data for the paper "Exploring the inverse line-source scattering problem in dielectric cylinders with deep neural networks" **
 (published in )

-This study presents a novel approach utilizing deep neural networks to address the inverse line-source scattering problem in dielectric cylinders.
+This study presents a novel approach utilizing **deep neural networks to address the inverse line-source scattering problem in dielectric cylinders**.
 By employing Multi-layer Perceptron models, we intend to identify the number, positions, and strengths of hidden internal sources.
 This is performed by using single-frequency phased data, from limited measurements of real electric and real magnetic surface fields.